 These facts only exemplify the need to include more people in the cybersecurity decisions—including the boardroom to get everyone under one common platform to defend against cybercrimes.

-Adding multiple feathers to the CFO’s cap
+Adding Multiple Feathers to the CFO’s Cap

-Taking on a prime role to ramp up your company’s security, it is not an additional responsibility, but rather adding a feather to their cap.
+Taking on a prime role to ramp up your company’s security, is not an additional responsibility, but rather adding a feather to their cap.
 It adds more context to every security decision, every investor meeting, every customer retention initiative, and so much more.

-When the CFO understands cybersecurity, your company will be better equipped
+When the CFO Understands Cybersecurity, your Company will be Better Equipped

 It is a common problem within organizations, where the IT team tries to showcase the importance of a security solution, but maybe fails to covey its value to the stakeholders.
 But, if the CFO is involved in this process, it can lead to a more business-friendly approach to getting it done.
 Your CFO does not have to go through hours of theory on cybersecurity.
 They don’t have to get into the nitty-gritty details of technical jargon.
 But, instead, understand the security benefits of getting a solution, rather than suffering the brunt of saving money later.
 The cost of a data breach will be higher than investing in cybersecurity solutions, always.

-I am not talking about the aftermath of a data breach, let’s address that in the points to come.
+This is not about the aftermath of a data breach, let’s address that in the points to come.
 This is about the simple fact that when you are aware and secure, customers and investors will trust you more.
 If your CFO can talk that talk with cybersecurity, it automatically brings a sense of security.
 After all, who better to vouch for safety if not the person who handles the finance aspects themselves?
 If your customers and investors know their privacy is safe in the hands of your security, they will sleep better.

 Implementing a cybersecurity solution signifies how your organization cares about security.